puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 ## RPC create-multiple-templates

 One or more new templates can be created by this RPC.
-Templates are parsing in parallel for better performance.
+Templates are parsed and written in parallel for better performance.
+If specified templates already exist, their configuration is replaced.

 Description of input RPC fields:

-- **template-node-id**:Name of the input template.
+- **template-name**:Name of the created template.
-- **yang-repository**: Yang schema repository used for parsing of template configuration.
+- **yang-repository**: YANG schema repository used for parsing of template configuration.
+Default value: 'latest'.
 - **template-configuration**: Whole template configuration.

-All three input fields are mandatory.
+Only template-name and template-configuration are mandatory fields.

 ### Examples